-Refresh Your Look with a New Pair of Stylish and Sturdy Readers
+Refresh Your Look With a New Pair of Stylish and Sturdy Readers

 Giovanna Pineda/KCM

-And, we explain why you might need readers sooner than you thought.
+We explain why you might need readers sooner than you thought.

-“Generally speaking, most people begin having problems seeing small print sometime after age 40, and these problems gradually worsen with age,” says Layman, the President of the American Optometric Association.
+“Generally speaking, most people begin having problems seeing small print sometime after age 40, and these problems gradually worsen with age,” says Layman, the president of the American Optometric Association.
 And that change is just a natural part of getting older.

 When we enter our 40s, the lenses in our eyes gradually lose their ability to focus due to a condition called presbyopia.
 “Initially, you may need to hold reading materials farther away to see them more clearly, or you may need to remove your glasses to see better up close,” Layman says.
 “You may notice your eyes feel tired more quickly when reading.
 You may even start to get headaches when reading or using a computer extensively.”

-Thankfully, a good pair of reading glasses should fix that.
-Progressives, which have multiple prescriptions built into the lens and can be comfortably worn all day, are the most popular type of readers, Layman says.
 A high-quality pair of reading glasses will have lenses that “maximize the usable portion of the lens and minimize the distortion on the side.”
 You should visit an eye doctor to determine your prescription and if over-the-counter readers are the right option for you, Layman says.

-Caddis MIKLOS Reading Glasses
+Caddis Hooper Glasses

 Caddis